How to Cook Swiss Chard

 Chard cooks down a lot when you cook it, so I like to make a big batch of it.
 If you are not sure if you are going to love it, you can cut this simple swiss chard recipe in half.
 If you do so, keep in mind that the onion mixture in step two will cook a little faster.
 To double it you’ll need a large heavy bottom soup pot.

-Cooking rainbow chard is no different than cooking a single color but note that red-stemmed Swiss chard does discolor the onions and garlic as it cooks and rainbow chard and green chard do not turn out as reddish.
-For a bright green sauteé, use only white stemmed chard.
+Cooking rainbow chard is no different than cooking a single color but note that red stems will discolor the onions and garlic as they cook and rainbow and green chard do not turn out as reddish.
+For a bright green sauteé, use only white stemmed stalks.

-Raw swiss chard looks similar to rhubarb, which is known for having toxic leaves.
+Raw swiss chard looks similar to rhubarb with bright red stems and deep green leaves.
+Rhubarb is known for having toxic leaves.
 Unlike rhubarb, Swiss chard stems and leaves are entirely edible.
 The stems need a little more cooking time than the dark green leaves because they have a lot of cellulose that needs to soften for longer.
 The leaves cook quickly.

 This delicious sauteed Swiss chard recipe is loaded with vitamins and minerals and only 80 calories per serving.
 It is also naturally vegan and only 7 grams net carbs per serving.